End of Life Ceremony

 “For life and death are one, even as the river and the sea are one.”
 Khalil Gibran

-Julie’s dear friend Sybil told her what she planned for when she was dying.
+Julie’s dear friend Sybil told her what she planned for when she was dying and had prepared her end of life ceremony.
 “I’m going to be wheeled in my bed to the living room so I can see my garden.
 My friends will also be singing as I pass.”
 Sybil’s requests were honored with her final words of “Take me now!
 Take me now!
-Take me now!
+Take me now!”

 Some people who are terminally ill choose to have a celebration while they are still alive as well as for the moment when they pass.
 Perhaps you’d like to have a shaman help you transition or have particular music played or passages read.